Serendipity brought us to Sinai.

 Alexandria is the ancient capital and sits on the Mediterranean.
 It has a milder climate, is cheaper than Cairo and is quieter, and is a great place to live according to people from there.
 I was intrigued by it, but it wasn’t strikingly different enough for us to want to go there for a month.
 It sounds like “Cairo Lite”.

 Aswan is at the very bottom end of “Upper Egypt”, a confusing name for the region in English for us because it’s lower on the map.
-In Arabic, “Upper Egypt” is known as الصعيد (“as-sa’eed”) so I don’t know where the name “Upper Egypt” came from.
+In Arabic, “Upper Egypt” is known as الصعيد (“aS-Sa’eed”) so I don’t know where the name “Upper Egypt” came from.
 Maybe if your map is upside-down.

 Aswan is beautiful, from the few days we spent there.
 The Nile in Aswan is clean, visibly so.
-Accommodation and food is cheap.
+Accommodation and food are cheap.
 The Saeedi people are known as being down to earth and easy to talk to.
 The city is less touristy.
 Prices are lower.
 And the Arabic in Upper Egypt has its own flavour, with slightly different pronunciation, closer to Standard Arabic, and with unique local words.

 Aswan is also closer to our hearts because it was where a TV drama we became engrossed in, “The Secret of the Nile”, was based.
 (By the way, if you’re into period dramas — emphasis on drama — check it out on Netflix.)

 But Dahab got our attention.
-A few people spontaneously told us to go there, including a blogger friend, a friend from Cairo and randoms via Jo’s instagram.
+A few people spontaneously told us to go there, including a blogger friend, a friend from Cairo and randoms via Jo’s Instagram.

 We looked it up and this is what we found out: